-A word that few understand or have even heard of but for which many have died a most cruel death.
-According to the Merriam-Wester Dictionary it is “the miraculous change by which according to Roman Catholic and Eastern Orthodox dogma the eucharistic elements at their consecration become the [actual] body and blood of Messiah while keeping only the appearances of bread and wine.”
+A word that few understand or have even heard of but for which many have died the cruelest of deaths.
+According to the Merriam-Webster Dictionary, it is “the miraculous change by which according to Roman Catholic and Eastern Orthodox Churches’ dogma the Eucharistic [bread and wine] elements at their consecration become the [actual] body and blood of Messiah while keeping only the appearances of bread and wine.”
 But is this what the Bible teaches?

 “And as they did eat, Yahushua took bread, and blessed, and broke it, and gave to them, and said, Take, eat: this is My body.
 And He took the cup, and when He had given thanks, He gave it to them: and they all drank of it.
 And He said unto them, This is My blood of the new testament, which is shed for many” (Mark 14:22-24).
 Are we actually eating His body and drinking His blood?

 The Roman Catholic Council of Trent (1545-1563) defined Transubstantiation this way:

 “By the consecration of the bread and wine there takes place a change of the whole substance of the bread into the substance of the body of Christ our Lord and of the whole substance of the wine into the substance of His blood.
 This change the holy Catholic Church has fittingly and properly called transubstantiation” (Session XIII, chapter IV)